rizwansiddiquiprime/Internship-project--/README.md

-# Intervie Tech Projects intern "Optimizing Employee Retention and Performance Through Data-Driven HR Strategies"
+# Intervie Tech Project intern "Optimizing Employee Retention and Performance Through Data-Driven HR Strategies"
 This Project has been done in Intervie Tech Punjab, Data Analysis with Python